 While all drivers are required to carry proof of financial responsibility in Iowa, many don’t.
 What this means for you is that sometimes, when another driver causes an accident, he or she has no means of paying for damages.
 Unfortunately, an at-fault driver’s lack of insurance/financial responsibility does not mean that your insurance will kick in and help you out.

-In fact, you may not get any money from your insurance company unless you added one of the following optional elements to your car insurance plan.
+In fact, you may not get any money from your insurance company unless you added one of the following options to your car insurance plan:

 - Uninsured/underinsured (UIM) driver

 - Medical payments coverage (MedPay)

 2. You’ll Get the Blue Book Value for Your Totaled Vehicle

 Another common myth is that when a vehicle is considered 'totaled' (total loss) in an accident, you’ll get its Blue Book value.
 The truth is, an insurance company's obligation is only to pay for your vehicle’s actual value (as a used car) pre-crash.

 By evaluating your car at that point in time, the amount that you get might not only be less than the Blue Book value of the car, but also less than what’s necessary to buy a new vehicle.

 3. The Insurance Adjuster is on Your Side

 Many people believe that since they 'hired' their insurance company, it works for them and thus will uphold their best interests.
 However, insurance adjusters are often on the hunt for any signs that you did something wrong during the accident, which they can use against you to reduce your benefit amount.

 Reducing your payout keeps their bottom line low, which is what their primary goal is as a profit-earning company.
 As such, never sign anything an insurance adjuster asks you to, and never make any admission of guilt or fault for the accident.
 Think about this Iowa car accident story.